Myths vs reality about Preachers Kids

 He is building lives and legacy.
 He feeds people spiritually, emotionally and sometimes physically.

-In the meantime, I “feed” home.
-I protect it, so my children feel rooted, safe and have a reasonable amount of predictability in their home and family life.
+In the meantime, I “feed” home so my children don’t feel utterly ignored.
+I protect home and they feel feel rooted, safe and have a reasonable amount of predictability in their home and family life.

-My heart’s prayer for preachers’ kids: debunking “PK” stereotypes
+My heart’s prayer for preachers’ kids:

 I pray that God graces our kids to debunk the “pk” stereotypes and mature into healthy, secure adults as my husband and I each embrace our roles, ministry and call.